Dedication to Creating Safe Schools for All

-The Diocese of Rochester Department of Catholic Schools is dedicated to making our schools safe, nurturing and inclusive learning environments.
-Bullying, in any form, is unacceptable to our beliefs and does not reflect the teachings of Jesus Christ.
+The Diocese of Rochester Catholic Schools are dedicated to making our schools safe, nurturing and inclusive learning environments.
+Bullying, in any form, is unacceptable to our beliefs and is addressed in early stages to prevent reoccurrence.

-All Diocese of Rochester Catholic Schools implemented the Olweus Bullying Prevention Program, which is based on over 35 years of research, dedicated to effecting positive change in schools by utilizing four essential social environments: community, school, classroom, and individual.
+All Diocese of Rochester Catholic Schools implemented the Olweus Bullying Prevention Program, backed by over 35 years of research, dedicated to effecting positive change in schools by utilizing four essential social environments: community, school, classroom, and individual.

-Through this program our teachers and school leaders are effectively trained on methods to identify early stages of bully, address it and communicate with all involved parties on next steps.
+Through this program our teachers and school leaders are effectively trained on methods to identify early stages of bullying, address it and communicate with all involved parties on next steps.

 - Effectively supervising students’ activities

 - Ensuring that all staff immediately intervenes when bullying occurs

 - Holding meetings with students involved in bullying

 - Holding meetings with parents of involved students

 - Developing individual intervention plans for involved students